Saakshik15/DSA/Striver A2Z DSA/Stack and Queue/Monotonic stack and queue/README.md

     }

--What can monotonous increase stack do?
+# What can monotonous increase stack do?

   (1) find the previous less element of each element in a vector with O(n) time:
     What is the previous less element of an element?